protobuf:generate-test

 </excludes>

-if you wish to instead include files for compilation.
+Use includes if one wishes to instead include files for compilation.

 - Type: